Essential Outdoor Jackets for All-Season Performance

 Core Jacket Types for Year-Round Functionality

 Not all outdoor jackets are created equal.
-Each serves a purpose.
-The key lies in combining them strategically.
+Each serves a purpose, and the key lies in combining them strategically across seasons.

 1. Hardshell Jackets – The Ultimate Weather Shield